alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Conduktor

 Conduktor is a web based way for you see your kafka environment.
-Just use the ngrok kafka URL to connect.
+Just use the ngrok kafka URL to connect with no username and password.

 ### Debezium

 You can extend this demo to a Database CDC demo by adding a database like postgresSQL and adding the Debezium Kafka Connect container images into this docker compose.

+### Onehouse Lakeview

+Onehouse LakeView is a free observability service designed specifically for data lakehouses.
+It provides data engineers with essential monitoring capabilities and insights to effectively manage and operate their tables.
+Only metadata is passed to Onehouse Lakeview.

-### Onehouse.ai
+### Onehouse Cloud

-You can hook up this environment to Onehouse.ai by using this demo as a kafka source and using the ngrok kafka URL.
+Connect this environment to Onehouse Cloud by configuring the Onehouse Cloud Kafka Source to use the ngrok kafka URL.